sdmp/sdmp.github.io/core/identity/index.md

 Establishing a cryptographic identity is done by creating and publishing a [public key](/core/cryptography) as a [resource](/journal/resource).

-The resource is signed by the private key of the identity key pair.
+When published as a resource, the resource must be signed by the private key of this identity key pair.

 ---